 Give to Our Programs

-As we look to 2022, we know our students have growing technology needs.
-We need your financial support more than ever as we assist students in accessing devices (i.e. laptops, iPads, Chrome Books) and a quality internet connection.
-With your help we can provide students and families more resources.
+As we look to 2024, we know our students have growing technology needs.
+We need your financial support more than ever as we assist students in accessing devices (i.e., laptops, iPads, Chrome Books) and quality internet connection.
+With your help, we can provide students and families with more resources.

 DONATE ONLINE